kirschbaum/laravel-spark-pages/readme.md

 * All views can be customized by editing the view file found in `resources/views/vendor/laravel-spark-pages/`.

 ## Roadmap
-* List view for pages.
+* Confirm this works with Spark 2.0
 * Support nested folder structure slugs (e.g. /blog/my-awesome-post)
 * Build in SEO tools.
+* List view for pages.
 * Ability to have multipe types of sidebars and select which to use on a page-by-page basis.